wazuh/wazuh-documentation/source/user-manual/agents/registering-agents/index.rst

 Registering agents
 ==============================

 Once we have our agents installed, it is necessary to connect them to the manager.
-The communication between an agent and the manager is performed via the OSSEC message protocol, which encrypts messages using a preshared key.
+The communication between an agent and the manager is performed via the OSSEC message protocol, which encrypts messages using a pre-shared key.
 The process of provisioning an agent authentication key on the manager and distributing it to an agent is called registration.

 **client.keys**